Tag: Oil and gas

 Norway vs Saipem Drilling Norway AS, August 2019, Borgarting lagmannsrett, Case No LB-2018-55099 – UTV-2019-698

 In the Saipem case the Norwegian tax authorities found that the price paid by a related party for an oil rig had not been at arm’s length and issued an assessment.
 The majority of judges in the Court of Appeal found that the tax assessment was valid.
 The tax authorities had made sound and well-reasoned assessments and concluded that the price was outside the arm’s length range.
 According to the decision courts may show reluctance in testing discretionary assessments, thus giving the authorities a reasonable room for pricing transactions where the value is highly uncertain.
 An appeal of the case to the Supreme Court was not allowed (HR-2019-2428-U).
-Click here for translation Norway vs Saipem August 2019 ...
+Click here for translation ...
 Read more

 Ukrain vs PJSC "Azot", March 2019, Administrative Court of Appeal, Case No 826/17841/17